ScienceGamez/drawio_pysd/README.md

 ## Principles

-### Elements creation

-Drawio is very flexible for creating custom elements.
-This should really not be an issue as any shape or any container can be used.
+The plugin is a simple javascript file that is loaded by drawio.

+The plugins creates new elements in the drawio shapes menu.

+Draw.io has *Data* parameters that can be assigned to each shape.
+The elements for pysd have special data fields that contain the relevant pysd information.

+Double clicking on the shape opens a menu where the user can edit the fields for the SD element (name, doc, equation, units, ... ).
+(One can modify which fields are available by right clicking on the shape and selecting *Edit Data*. )

+Once the model is built, draw.io can export the model to a xml file.

+The xml file is then read by the parse_xml module which creates a pysd AbstractModel.

+This AbstractModel can then be built to any pysd supported format.

 ### Conversion from drawio to pysd

-This would be relatively easy as drawio saves as a xml format.
-This xml format should contain xml headers that directly connect the xml values to pysd values.
-Example (name, doc, equation, units, ... )

-Note that there is also a compressed xml format which might be impossible to parse.
+Draw.io saves by default the diagrams to a compressed xml format which is impossible to parse.
 To convert a file from the compressed to uncompressed: https://drawio-app.com/extracting-the-xml-from-mxfiles/
 or:
 You can to : File-> Export as.. -> XML ...